mkarroqe/Java-CS3913/HW4_Chat_Server/README.md

 - Chat Server
   - Will accept connections from clients on port 5190
   - Will relay anything sent to the server to all clients (including the one who originally sent the message), with the sender's name prepended to the message.

-    > For example if "DKatz" sends "Hello world" the server will relay that message to all connected clients as "DKatz: Hello world" The server should not produce any output on the screen.

   - Clients, upon connecting, have to announce their username
   - Client username should NOT be forwarded to the other clients
-  - The server should not introduce itself to the client!
+  - The server should not introduce itself to the client

 - Chat Client
   - Will have a top box which is displays all the messages from the clients